Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 > ## Blocking or non-blocking?
 >
-> The processes of packing data into a contiguous buffer cannot happens asynchronously.
+> The processes of packing data into a contiguous buffer does not happen asynchronously.
 The same goes for unpacking
 > data.
-But this doesn't mean that the packed data has to be sent or received using blocking communication methods.
-The
+But this doesn't restrict the packed data from being only sent synchronously.
+The packed data can be
-> packed data is a contiguous memory buffer, so it can be sent and received using any the communication functions in
-> MPI.
-The example above uses blocking communication functions, but it would work with non-blocking communication also.
->
+> communicated using any communication function, just like the previous derived types.
+It works just as well to
+> communicate the buffer using non-blocking methods, as it does using blocking methods.
 {: .callout}

 > ## What if the other rank doesn't know the size of the buffer?